 Each person’s experience in a drug rehab center will be different from the next, but this is what a typical day in a drug rehab center involves.

 A detox program is often the first step in the addiction treatment process.
 Withdrawal is closely monitored by a team of nurses to ensure patients are as comfortable as possible, despite uncomfortable symptoms.

-“Detox is the process of the body getting rid of toxic substances, like drugs or alcohol,” explains Christine Holmes, a nurse who oversees the detox unit at Swift River, Addiction Campuses’ Massachusetts facility.
+“Detox is the process of the body getting rid of toxic substances, like drugs or alcohol,” explains Christine Holmes, a nurse who oversees the detox unit at Swift River, Vertava Health’ Massachusetts facility.
 “We let the body do this on its own; my team and I are here to keep our patients safe during this process.”

 To keep patients safe and comfortable during detox, Swift River offers a range of medications and therapies to ease pain, known as a medically-supervised detoxification program.
 Methods used include drug tapering techniques, pain medications and holistic approaches, including music and adventure therapies, to keep patients engaged and focused on something other than the withdrawal symptoms.

 Get Help Now

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.